nextcloud/documentation/developer_manual/exapp_development/tech_details/Authentication.rst

 ==============

 AppAPI introduces a distinct method of authentication for external apps.
-This authentication relies on a shared secret between Nextcloud and the external app
+This authentication relies on a shared secret between Nextcloud and the external app.

 Authentication flow
 ^^^^^^^^^^^^^^^^^^^